datamade/data-making-guidelines/make.md

 | ```$(notdir [filepaths])``` | returns only the file name |

 For example, ```$(dir finished/file1.csv finished/file2.csv)``` = ```'finished/ finished/'```, and ```$(notdir finished/file1.csv finished/file2.csv)``` = ```'file1.csv file2.csv'```

+## Further Reading

+By now, you might feel like a Make expert.
+That's great!
+Move on to our [ETL styleguide ("Makefile 301")](https://github.com/datamade/data-making-guidelines/blob/master/styleguide.md) to dig into the specifics of how to write a beautiful, DataMade-ready Makefile.

+You might also feel really confused about this whole Makefile business.
+You may ask yourself, "What the heck is a target – is it a file or a variable?"
+Or, "What's the deal with this phony target thing?"
+If that sounds like you, don't fret!
+Make can be confusing if you've never done ETL work before, and with time and practice you'll get the hang of it.
+Take a look at our [annotated Make examples](http://datamade.github.io/data-making-guidelines/), and then try to annotate your own Makefile.
+We recommend starting with the [Chicago Lead](https://github.com/City-Bureau/chicago-lead), a well-documented piece of DataMade ETL.
+For a more challenging Makefile, try to annotate our [Illinois school report cards Makefile](https://github.com/datamade/school-report-cards).